Asset management template

 facebookx-twitterlinkedin

-Many of us think of finances when we hear the word “asset.”
-But assets can be any object (large or small) that your company possesses, such as your office space or the raw audio file of your latest podcast episode.
+Many of us think of finances when we hear the word "asset," but assets can be anything your company owns, from your office space to the raw audio file of your latest podcast episode.
 Your company likely has many different types of assets at any given moment.
-Managing all these business assets can get complicated—if you don’t have the right tools and systems in place to support you.
+Managing all of them can get complicated if you don't have the right tools and systems in place.

 What is asset management?

 Asset management is the process of organizing, storing, and coordinating your business assets.
-In other words, it’s a specific type of project management for your assets.
-Your asset management process might involve determining an asset’s value, overseeing your asset’s lifecycle, finding ways to get more value out of an asset, or creating an asset inventory.
+In other words, it's a specific type of project management for your assets.
+It can involve:

-Because it involves many different components, asset management is usually cross-functional work that happens across role levels, departments, and teams.
-For example, it’s not unusual for the CFO, a team lead, and an individual contributor to all be involved in the same financial asset management project.
+Because it involves many components, asset management is typically a cross-functional process spanning multiple roles, departments, and teams.
+For example, it's not unusual for the CFO, a team lead, and an individual contributor to all be involved in the same financial asset management project.

 Types of asset management